lldzlldz/nnUNet/readme.md

 ```bash
 nnUNetv2_train DATASET_NAME_OR_ID UNET_CONFIGURATION FOLD [additional options, see -h]
 ```
+Use `-tr` to refer the the trainer files.
-, please use -tr and -p to refer the the trainer and planner files respectively.
+Use `-p` to refer to the planner files

 ## Example
 Here is an example using Windows.
 This does not include the data conversion step that should be done before these commands.
 Also, `nnUNetv2_plan_and_preprocess` can be removed for subsequent trainings if it is not required.